srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ## In This Lab

-In this lab, you will:
+In this lab, you will complete the following activities:

 * Verify Lab Prerequisites
 * Deploy Azure IoT Edge Enabled Linux VM as an IoT Edge Device